-You can probably get between 7-30 minutes of flight time depending on the type of drones you are flying.
+You can probably get between 7-30 minutes of flight time depending on whether the drone is for beginners or more advanced purposes like aerial photography

 With toy drones coming in the lower end of flight times this guide is targeted towards them, however, you can take many of the tips and apply it to more advanced drones.